top of page

 • Stuck or directionless

-• Constantly comparing yourself to others
+• Constantly comparing ourselves to others

 • Questioning major life decisions